microsoft/MixedRealityToolkit-Unity/Feature_Contribution_Process.md

 ## Event Data Implementation Requirements
 The EventData defines exactly what data the handler is expected to receive from the event.

-* All EventDatum for the feature should be defined in `MixedRealityToolkit/_Core/EventDatum/<FeatureName>`.
+* All Event Datum for the feature should be defined in `MixedRealityToolkit/_Core/EventDatum/<FeatureName>`.
 * All new Event Data classes should inherit from `GenericBaseEventData`

 ## Handler Implementation Requirements